Morsell’s late 3 lifts No. 9 Maryland past Minnesota 74-73

 STRONG START

-Carr found Jarvis Omersa on a fast break for an alley-oop that ignited the crowd, gave Minnesota a 23-12 lead and put Carr in a tie with Arrriel McDonald (1993-94) for the program’s all-time single-season assist mark.
+After Maryland missed three times at the rim, Carr went the other way on the fast break and found Jarvis Omersa for an alley-oop that ignited the crowd, gave Minnesota a 23-12 lead and put Carr in a tie with Arrriel McDonald for the program’s all-time single-season assist mark.
 Carr made the record his own a little later, with 182.

 COWAN STREAK

-Cowan, the senior point guard, started his 127th consecutive game to set the all-time program record.
-He passed Keith Booth, who played from 1993-97.
+Cowan, the senior point guard who has developed into one of the best players in the country, started his 127th consecutive game to set the all-time program record.
+He passed Keith Booth (1993-97).

 BIG PICTURE

 Maryland: Cowan had his second consecutive quiet game, going just 2 for 15 from the floor to fall to 3 for 19 over his last two contests.
-Wiggins came through again off the bench.
+Wiggins, the sophomore shooting guard, came through again off the bench.
 He had 20 points on 7-for-15 shooting at Ohio State on Sunday.

 UP NEXT

 Maryland: Hosts No. 24 Michigan State on Saturday night.
-Maryland is 15-0 at home.
+The Terrapins beat the Spartans 67-60 on the road on Feb.
+15. Maryland is 15-0 at home.
 The last time the team went undefeated at home was the 2001-02 season, when the Terps won the national championship.